vacary/docker/README.md

 * `dev-env-dbg`: Identical to `dev-env`, except that PETSc and SLEPc are compiled with debugging symbols.

+### Images that you can build yourself

+The following images are considered to be of minority interest and can be built using the command `docker build .` in the directory of the Dockerfile on your own computer.

 * `dev-env-tpetra`: Identical to `dev-env`, except that Trilinos is also compiled.